Advanced LG TV Features

 (LED and LCD only)

 In some LCD and LED televisions, people notice slight blurring during fast-action programming like sports.
-(In plasma televisions, this is not an issue.)
 In order to make sure that you get crystal-clear, fast-paced entertainment, we offer the TruMotion setting.
-TruMotion increases the refresh rate of your television so it can keep up with faster programming, and virtually eliminates motion blur.
+TruMotion increases the refresh rate of your television so it can keep up with faster programming to virtually eliminate motion blur.

 LED Local Dimming (LED only)